thomalm/svhn-multi-digit/README.md

 * ```05-svhn-multi-preprocessing.ipynb```: contains code for pre-processing the original SVHN images
 * ```06-svhn-multi-model.ipynb```: contains code for implementing a ConvNet for recognising multiple digits from the original SVHN dataset using TensorFlow and TensorBoard.

+## How can you use what is contained in this repository?

 To start Tensorboard run ```tensorboard --logdir=logs/svhn_multi/``` in the project folder.

 ## Resources